mattholl/twit-img-emit/README.md

 "A comma-separated list of phrases which will be used to determine what Tweets will be delivered on the stream.
 A phrase may be one or more terms separated by spaces, and a phrase will match if all of the terms in the phrase are present in the Tweet, regardless of order and ignoring case."

 #### filter_level
-none, low, mediuem
+none, low, medium
-Set to medium to filter out most of the porn.
+This is set to medium by default to filter out most of the porn. **Most** of it, so use cautiously.

 #### locations
 A comma-separated list of longitude,latitude pairs specifying a set of bounding boxes to filter Tweets by